 "The early signs tend to be subtle and intermittent, and then they become more progressive until it is clear that something is wrong," says Jennifer Goldman, MD, a neurologist who specializes in movement disorders at Rush University Medical Center.

 The damage to brain cells is not limited to those producing dopamine.
 Other symptoms such as depression, anxiety, cognitive impairment, constipation and fatigue result from damage to other brain regions and are the focus of more recent research.

 At present, Parkinson's disease is a chronic disease with no known cure.
 While symptoms can be managed with medication, they continue to worsen.

 The good news?
-Shannon predicts that in the next decade there will be significant breakthroughs in treating Parkinson's disease and slowing the progression of the disease.
+Goldman predicts that in the next decade there will be significant breakthroughs in treating Parkinson's disease and slowing the progression of the disease.